datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 description: How to Connect DataDistillr to the People Data Labs API
 ---

-# People Data Labs API
+# Connecting to People Data Labs

 ## Creating a People Data Labs account
 Set up an account with [People Data Labs](https://www.peopledatalabs.com/signup).